Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 They started blowing up police stations.

-They started blowing up recruiting depots, they started blowing up hospitals.
+They started blowing up hospitals.

-Let's stop it, because we're just killing each other.
+Let's stop it because we're just killing each other.

 And they want to get involved in the political process now.